dannycahoon/apiWorkshop/tutorials/manage/services/create_service/README.md

 1. Provide a name such as _TicketServiceImpl_ and a version for your Service.
 You can also provide a description.
 1. Choose your Service Type
-1. Set the Endpoint name to identify your end-point
+1. Set the End-point name to identify your end-point
 1. Enter the URL of the actual service implementation.
 Note the following:
   1. When a request is received, API Platform will accept any resource and will append it onto the Service end-point to call the service.
   1. Bear in mind that if you add a resource to the service *Endpoint URL* that all requests will start with that resource and continue from there.
 This could limit the available resources your consumers may access.